starling-protocol/specification/SPECIFICATION.md

 ## Definitions

 - **User** A user on the network.
-  TODO: Choose whether to use device or node
 - **Device** The device running the protocol from the point of view of the user.
 - **Peer** A peer is a point-to-point connection to the device.
 - **Node** A host running the protocol on the network.